EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Related Work

-Prior works have also gone beyond a single sample and explored the local latent structures of the evolutionary diffusion process around an instance~\cite{park2024riemannian, kwon2023diffusion}.
-Park et al.~\cite{park2024riemannian} employed Riemannian geometry, a tool for analyzing the intrinsic geometry of smooth manifolds, particularly relevant in understanding the structure of latent spaces in diffusion models.
-While their focus was primarily on applying this framework for image editing, they also shed light on the granularity of features evolving over iterations rather than the features themselves and the decision-making dynamics.
-This distinction highlights the unique focus with $TDL$ on the holistic view of the evolutionary space and decision-making dynamics within diffusion models.
-Most of these works discussed so far are learning-based methods that focus on applying insights to create improved models rather than generic means of visualizing this evolutionary process to support understanding.

-While visual analytics (VA) has provided a more generic means to analyze and understand complex DL models, most works focus, for example, on convolutional neural networks~\cite{wang2020cnn, pezzotti2017deepeyes}, generative adversarial networks~\cite{kahng2018gan}, which do not contain the iterative complexities of diffusion models.
-Lee et al.~\cite{lee2023diffexplainer} proposed DiffusionExplainer to support a fundamental understanding of the generative process of a diffusion model at an instance level.
-It offered insights into how the evolution pathways of an instance deviate within an embedding space, which is obtained by projecting intermediate noisy images via UMAP onto a 2D space.
-However, our goal is to extend to a holistic understanding of this evolutionary process.
+While visual analytics (VA) has provided a more generic means to analyze and understand complex DL models, most works focus, for example, on classification tasks~\cite{prasad2022transform, wang2020cnn, pezzotti2017deepeyes}, or generative adversarial networks~\cite{kahng2018gan}, which do not contain the iterative complexities of diffusion models. \addition{Methods to understand text-to-image data distributions have been proposed~\cite{zhao2024cupid}, but they primarily focus on analyzing final outputs rather than the full evolutionary process.} Lee et al.~\cite{lee2023diffexplainer} proposed DiffusionExplainer to provide insights into the full generative process of a diffusion model at an instance level.
+It projected intermediate noisy images via UMAP to a 2D space, offering insights into how individual instances evolve.
+However, our goal is to extend this to a holistic understanding of the entire evolutionary process. \addition{Visualizing the full evolutionary process offers deeper insights into how features emerge.
+This could help inform model design, for example, by revealing how schedulers impact generation informing model distillation~\cite{meng2023distillation} or identifying where feature entanglements occur, enabling more targeted adjustments~\cite{yang2023disdiff}.}